docdoku/docdoku-plm/README.md

 ## What is DocDoku PLM ?

-Docdoku PLM is a high end Open Source PLM solution.
+DocDoku PLM is a high end Open Source PLM solution.

 ## What does DocDoku PLM offers ?